 HEART DISEASE - FACT VS FICTION

-In this article we look at some of the common myths regarding heart disease, and some practical steps you can take to improve your heart health.
+In this article, we look at some of the common myths regarding heart disease, and some practical steps you can take to improve your heart health.

 Common Cardiovascular Diseases

-One misunderstanding about cardiovascular disease is that it is only one disease; there are actually many diseases that fall into this category.
+One misunderstanding about cardiovascular disease is that it is only one disease.
+In reality, there are many diseases that fall into this category.
 According to Mayo Clinic, heart diseases may consist of coronary artery disease, arrhythmias, congenital heart defects, and conditions that relate to narrowed or blocked blood vessels and other conditions that involve irregularities in the heart's muscle, valves, or rhythm.
 As claimed by the American Heart Association, heart disease can lead to a number of additional health issues, some of which include myocardial infarction (heart attack), ischemic attack (the most common type of stroke), heart failure, hemorrhagic attack (a less common, but sometimes more serious type of stroke), and more.

 As stated by Harvard Health Publishing, some common myths about heart disease are as follows:

 - Cardiovascular disease sufferers need to take it easy

 - As long as a cholesterol-lowering drug is being utilized, sufferers can eat anything they want